 Cold wallets are better suited for that purpose.
 They are physical devices you can record your crypto on.
 Typically, they have varying degrees of protection, including water or fire resistance, biometric access systems, and so forth.
 Unlike hot wallets, they cannot render your savings obsolete because of a software bug, and the assets you keep there are literally taken off the internet.
 Moreover, the wallet can be stored in a safe or a bank cell with increased security.
 For a long-term investor, cold wallets are preferable.

 Instead of using a wallet, you could put your funds in the custody of a financial organisation, such as Cabital, regardless of whether you’re a short or long term investor.
 This way, you will also be able to earn a constant stream of interest on your holdings through different programs that such institutions offer while enjoying industry-standard security on your assets.
 Check out the options offered by Cabital here.

 Most investment options for crypto come down to the following:

 Working with exchanges is suitable for short-term investment and daily trading.
 For long-term investors, a more reasonable option would be to earn interest on your cryptocurrency with savings plans, like those offered by Cabital.

 Such crypto interest accounts allow you to earn interest pretty much like a bank earns interest on lending funds to others.
 In this case, your savings deposit will be used by a trusted party, like Cabital, to earn interest with minimised risks.
-Still, crypto market conditions allow for a bigger APY than traditional banks can offer: while a typical APY of a bank’s savings plan is around 1 to 2 per cent at its highest, Cabital can offer up to 6% APY on USDT.
+Still, crypto market conditions allow for a bigger APY than traditional banks can offer: while a typical APY of a bank’s savings plan is around 1 to 2 per cent at its highest, Cabital can offer significantly higher APY on USDT.

 Ready to invest in cryptocurrency?
 Open a crypto interest account with Cabital today and enjoy the difference.